davidgumberg/prnotes/allocators/datastreamuses.md

     ssTx << psbtx;
 ```

-I don't think this is secret, but I don't know enough about PSBT's.
+I don't think this is a secret, but I don't know enough about PSBT's to be sure.

 -------